eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-4/trg-4-1.md

 Using non-specific image tags like `:latest` would require everyone to find and check long hashes instead of a version number.

-This also break control of selecting specific versions and upgrading as `:latest` would pull in new images on restart of a pod.
+This also breaks control of selecting specific versions and upgrading as `:latest` would pull in new images on restart of a pod.

 Container image tagging also helps you to match [TRG 5.05 - Chart Values](../trg-5/trg-5-5.md#container-images).